top of page

 Preoperative design consultation photos: Frontal view, left oblique side view, and left side view.

-Surgical Background – Revision with Closed Rhinoplasty Korea
+Surgical Background – Closed Rhinoplasty Korea

-For this reason, closed rhinoplasty korea was selected to allow precise septal reconstruction, alar cartilage repair, and nostril reshaping through an internal approach without external incisions.
+For this reason, closed rhinoplasty korea was selected to allow septal reconstruction, alar cartilage repair, and nostril reshaping through an internal approach without external incisions.

 Preoperative design consultation images showing right lateral view, right oblique side view, and nostril view of a patient with severe nostril asymmetry and deviated nose following previous rhinoplasty.